 We are interested in reducing the number of road-killed western gray squirrels in the Methow Valley.
 Volunteers were urged to record any road-kill western gray squirrel sightings on car trips.
+Some volunteers even agreed to pick up road-killed western gray squirrels they saw, which PBI obtained to send a DNA sample off for a genetic mapping project (Matthew Vander Haegen, pers. comm.)
 Recording road-kill locations and sighting date may help determine seasonal use of more established routes used by western gray squirrels.
 One possibility for reducing road-kill deaths is to identify areas where road-kill accidents are at a higher density and erect warning signs urging motorists to slow down since this is a road crossing area for the state threatened western gray squirrels.
 Common road crossing areas for western gray squirrels may put them at a high mortality risk and hinder recovery efforts.